Book Clubs

 Home: Memphis TN since 1986, grew up in Mayfield KY, graduated from Murray State University in Murray KY

-Cats: Kevin (a huge, white fur ball) and Little Bit (a tiny, aloof lady)
+Cats: Kevin (a huge, white male fur ball) and Little Bit (a tiny, timid lady)

 Hobbies & Happies: Turning curb finds into shabby chic decor; rearranging furniture and vignettes (there’s nothing like shopping in your own home); making jewelry (though my eyes aren’t that excited about this one these days); binging good TV series; reading-reading-reading; writing-writing-writing; being with family and friends; visiting book clubs, book stores, libraries, or wherever we can have a fun book event.

-Feel free to use this Three Guesses Book Club Discussion Guide for your gathering, courtesy of the best crew ever from The Worst Book Club Ever in Western Kentucky.
+Check out this Three Guesses Book Club Discussion Guide from the best crew ever from The Worst Book Club Ever in Western Kentucky.

 I expect a word in return from you both since I’ve made the effort yet again to connect.
 While waiting for your replies, I’m going to pretend it’s summer and have my near-famous Popping Paloma.
 Try it.
 I promise you’ll like it.